 Site Selection and Acquisition Policy

-When selecting a location for a new public library facility, the following criteria will be used to evaluate the suitability of the site:
+When selecting a location for a new public library facility, Sno-Isle Libraries will conduct reasonable due diligence and feasibility analysis including but not limited to the following criteria to evaluate the suitability of the site:

 - Projected library services demand within geographic area